mdgriffith/elm-codegen/README.md

 Elm CodeGen is an **Elm package** and **CLI tool** for generating Elm code easily and maintainably.

+The goal is to be easier to write and more maintainable than that string template you have lying around. 😏

 Here's what this tool does for you in order to make generating code simpler.

 1. **Automatic imports** — Import declarations are calculated.